Developer Guide

 Use cases

-(For all use cases below, the System is d'Intérieur
+(For all use cases below, the System is d'Intérieur and the Actor is the user, unless specified otherwise)

 UC01: Add a contact